 But that isn’t the case for all influencers.
 Some social media influencers have managed to keep things going during the pandemic.
 What’s their secret?
 Let’s find out:

 Hardly.
 If anything, influencer culture is making even more waves these days—especially because more people than ever are using the internet.
 With greater traffic on the internet and more chances of expanding your audience base, influencers can do even better during the lockdown than they were before it.

 The trick lies in influencers finding the right gig.

 As we’ve already said, travel bloggers were the worst hit—because their content and livelihood depended directly on businesses that are no longer functional.

 But there are countless businesses that are still running—so there are plenty of promising gig opportunities for influencers.

-Yes, influencers around the world are facing difficulties due to the lockdown.
+Yes, influencers around the world are facing difficulties maintaining their gigs due to the lockdown.
 Some have even opined that the virus might “kill” influencer culture.
 But with a platform like Afluencer by your side, that isn’t happening anytime soon.